phetdam/kenkyusha_proj/README.md

 **Remark.** For info on ELA and RLA, see [this paper](https://doi.org/10.1016/j.neucom.2014.11.086) or read the docstrings for functions `ela` and `rla` in module `kyulib.metrics`.

+### slides

+The `slides` directory contains a PDF set of slides which provide some background on gradient boosting and XGBoost, explain our experimental setup and results, and state our conclusions and some future considerations.
+An abridged version, not included here,  was presented to fellow Spring 2020 BAC Advanced Team members.

 ### test

 The `test` directory contains a copy of a few of the data sets from `data` and some sample configurations, used during project development. `test/config` contains JSON configuration files, `test/data` contains the sample data sets, and `test/results` contains some sample evaluation results.
 Runtimes for the configurations in `test/config` are much shorter than those used to produce the results in the main `results` directory, i.e. in the order of minutes, not days.